Have a question? New to digital magazines? Interested in our content? See our frequently asked questions below to find answers.

 What is MagCloud?

-AutoVolt uses MagCloud’s services to offer a print-on-demand physical paper edition of AutoVolt, delivered direct to your door.
-With MagCloud purchases, you also get a complimentary digital issue of the magazine so you can enjoy it in digital and paper format for no additional cost.
+Autovolt uses MagCloud’s services to offer a print-on-demand physical paper edition of Autovolt, delivered direct to your door.
+With MagCloud purchases, you also get a complimentary digital issue of the magazine so you can enjoy it in digital and paper format at no additional cost.

 MagCloud is an American company, owned by Blurb.
-Unfortunately, this means their pricing is in dollars but even after exchange rate conversion and shipping, it is still cheaper and of higher quality than competing European services.
+Unfortunately, this means their pricing is in dollars but even after the exchange rate conversion and shipping, it is still cheaper and of higher quality than competing European services currently on offer.

 Can I subscibe to MagCloud paper editions?